Last Half of Darkness

-Gaming Lives said of the franchise: "[it] has many fans and offers traditional horror adventure gaming with some innovative ‘hands-on’ puzzle features".
+Gaming Lives said that the franchise "has many fans and offers traditional horror adventure gaming with some innovative 'hands-on' puzzle features".

 Production

 The 2000 game Last Half of Darkness was a remake that combined the first three games in the franchise.

 Gameplay

-The franchise is based around adventure game mechanics, for example the first entry allowed the player to manipulate items using four verbs: Move, Examine, Take and Operate.
+The franchise is based around adventure game mechanics; for example the first entry allowed the player to manipulate items using four verbs: Move, Examine, Take and Operate.
 It is very rare in the franchise for the player to interact with other human characters.

 Plot

 Consisting of an investigative and horror-themed series of plots, the games are based inside locations such as a haunted mansion where cases must be solved.